yesh0/OOP_QA/skills.md

 `++i` is also faster than `i++` in `iterator` of STL.

 because i++ creates a copy of the object, which, when not needed, is suboptimal.

+Note that in the above example, if `i` is a primitive type (`int`, etc.), the compiler will probably optimize the difference away and you need not worry about it.

 ## Use bit operations
 When the operation involves powers of two, the bit operation can be used to solve the problem.